Top Things To do in Paringa

 Heading Road is 13kms along Murtho Road from Paringa

 Don’t miss this microbrewery set in the refurbished 100 year old woolshed of historic Wilkadene Station.
 Try award winning ales, wine, cider and hard lemonade while enjoying spectacular river views.

 Wilkinson Road is 15kms along Murtho Road from Paringa

 Ph: 8595 8188

-Customs House Houseboats is located on the river in the old Customs House building near the Victorian border.
+Customs House Houseboats is on the river in the old Customs House building near the Victorian border.
 This is where river taxes were enforced 1884-1902.
-Hire a houseboat or buy an ice-cream from the kiosk before checking out the interpretive signs and the Wetland walking trail.
-A boat ramp and compost toilet are provided nearby.
+Hire a houseboat or buy an ice-cream from the kiosk before checking out the interpretive signs.
+We supply canoes for these houseboats when you hire.
+Check out our Houseboat Hire section